NickKarpowicz/LightwaveExplorer/README.md

   - The second pulldown is for offloading work onto other parts of your system.
 For example, if you are running a big batch of simulations on a CUDA-capable GPU, you can send some of them to the CPU to work on.
 This is what the second menu and following number do: chose the offload target, and the number to send to it.
 You don't have to use this if you don't want to.

-  - Basically, the order in which you should choose the backends is: CUDA if you have something which supports it, SYCL otherwise, and OpenMP if those options aren't available or you're using Linux and not running on a GPU.
+  - Basically, the order in which you should choose the backends is: CUDA if you have something which supports it.
+If not, SYCL if you're on windows and/or have a supported Intel integrated GPU.
+You're running on CPU in Linux, the GPL3 version might be faster.

   ---
   ### Compilation in Visual Studio
   LWE was developed in Visual Studio.
-If you clone this repo, if you have installed the latest [CUDA development kit](https://developer.nvidia.com/cuda-downloads) from NVIDIA, [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) (including the Math Kernel Library and the DPC++ compiler), clone also the dlib repo side-by-side with LWE and it should compile directly.
+If you clone this repo, if you have installed the latest [CUDA development kit](https://developer.nvidia.com/cuda-downloads) from NVIDIA, [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) (including the Math Kernel Library and the DPC++ compiler), clone also the dlib repo, and a compiled version of the GTK library, side-by-side with LWE and it should compile directly.

   ---